How to Use mkdir, touch, and echo - Create Files in Linux

 cat - View File Contents

 Linny-senpai: Last is the cat command.
-Short for "concatenate" (pronounced con-CAT-en-ate, meaning "to join together"), it displays file contents.
+Short for "concatenate" (meaning "to join together"), it displays file contents.

 Lina: I want to see what I wrote with echo!